hello-robot/stretch_ctrl_dev/README.md

 ### Lift Gravity Compensation and Params

 The lift will automatically go into float mode after power-on.
-Explore how the gravity compensation is implement, where the parameters are being read from.
-Trace how they are making their way down to the firmware.

 Try manually moving the 5lb weight up and down.
 It is being balanced by a feedforward current command.
 Explore how this value is being set and then used in the control loop.
+There are two relevant parameters:

 ```
 hello-robot@stretch-se3-3043:~$ stretch_params.py | grep lift | grep feedforward